Return of Service (ROS) Questions and Answers

-If you misplace your contract or require another copy, contact saskdocs and we will email one to you.
+If you misplace your agreement or require another copy, contact saskdocs and we will email one to you.

-You may receive a ROS contract, administered by saskdocs, through one or more of the programs listed below:
+You may receive a ROS agreement, administered by saskdocs, through one or more of the programs listed below:

 Return of service agreements for postgraduate medical training: